getnexusapp/docs/features.md

 - **Markdown export** — every note is exported as a plain `.md` file (with a small frontmatter header for title/dates), organized into a folder structure matching your Nexus folders, and zipped into a single downloadable archive.
 Fully portable to any other Markdown-based tool.
 - **PDF export** — export a single note as a standalone, nicely formatted PDF, including headings, lists, code blocks, blockquotes, and colored tags — generated entirely on your device.

+Notes, folders, tags, links, version history, and export/backup are all local operations and require no account or internet connection.

 ---

 ## Browser